Software and Documents

 Documents

 Some documents were offered by Apple Computer.
-If you would like to get your hands on it, you may find some scanned documents.
+If you would like to get your hands on them, you may find some scanned documents.

 Please be careful when buying supposedly original manuals.
-Ask an expert for his opinion.
-There are various reproductions.
-Among them are also so-called 'perfect copies'.
+Ask an expert for their opinion.
+There are various reproductions, including so-called 'perfect copies.'
 Due to modern production processes, these manuals have a much higher print quality than the originals from 1976 and 1977 and are therefore not perfect copies, but imitations.
-Good copies / Imitations are pleasing for the fans of the Apple-1.
-As long as there are legal intentions involved.
-These manuals are sometimes offered at high price.
-Of course, out of greed for money, third parties try to improve the imitations so that they pass as originals.
+Good copies/imitations are pleasing for Apple-1 fans, as long as there are no legal issues involved.
+These manuals are sometimes offered at high prices.
+Of course, out of greed for money, third parties try to improve the imitations so they pass as originals.

 Apple-1 Operation Manual